Test start time+–

 If you have received an invitation to attend your speaking test on a day which is different from the main test day, your speaking test will take place at the Finnbrit office.
 Please see the “Contact us” page for the address.

-If you have NOT received an invitation to attend your speaking on a day prior to the main test day, your speaking test will take place on the main test day at the main test venue.
+If you have NOT received an invitation to attend your speaking test on a day prior to the main test day, your speaking test will take place on the main test day at the main test venue.

 Please see a link to Journey Planner / Reittiopas for planning your route to the test venue by public transport: http://www.reittiopas.fi/en/